 COVID-19 Vaccination Information

-Andrews University does recommend that all employees and students seriously consider receiving a vaccination.
-However, please note that the University is not mandating COVID-19 vaccinations.
+Andrews University strongly recommends that all employees and students seriously consider receiving a vaccination.* However, please note that the University is not mandating COVID-19 vaccinations.